alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020-08-06-ruling-on-rifaiyyah-sect.md

 type: audios
 active: audios
 category: [audios, sects]
-excerpt: "These Sufi orders are all null and void.
+excerpt: These Sufi orders are all null and void.
 All these orders are mere cults and lies.
-In fact, such people neither stab nor cut themselves."
+In fact, such people neither stab nor cut themselves.
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz